 Group by Port: This tells the integration service how to create groups.
-You can configure input, input/output or variable ports for the group.
+You can configure an input, input/output or variable ports for the group.

 Sorted Input: This option can be used to improve the session performance.
-You can use this option only when the input to the aggregator transformation in sorted on group by ports.
+You can use this option only when the input to the aggregator transformation in sorted on a group by ports.

 Informatica Nested Aggregate Functions

 You can nest one aggregate function within another aggregate function.
 You can either use single-level aggregate functions or multiple nested functions in an aggregate transformation.
 You cannot use both single-level and nested aggregate functions in an aggregator transformation.
 The Mapping designer marks the mapping as invalid if an aggregator transformation contains both single-level and nested aggregate functions.
 If you want to create both single-level and nested aggregate functions, create separate aggregate transformations.

 You can reduce the number of rows processed in the aggregation by specifying a conditional clause.

 Example: SUM(salary, slaray>1000)

 This will include only the salaries which are greater than 1000 in the SUM calculation.

 Non Conditional clauses